 Updates and Errors, The Tech Contracts Handbook

 The third edition of the Tech Contracts Handbook (2021) remains quite up to date.
-But the law changed on at least one point, so this post offers an update.
+(And it’s a huge bestseller: among the top three from ABA Publishing and regularly in the #1 spot on Amazon for Computer and Internet Law, Science and Technology Law, etc. – though catching up to The Lord of the Rings still seems unlikely.)
+However, the law has changed on at least one point, so this post offers an update.

-This post also offers error corrections.
-Sadly, not a lot of books covering as much material as TCH get to publication without a few errors, and mine is no exception, even after peer review through ABA Publishing.
+This post also offers errata.
+Sadly, not a lot of books covering so much material get to publication without a few errors, and mine is no exception, even after peer review through ABA Publishing.
 (Note defensive tone.)
-Fortunately, most errors involve things like wrong cites in footnotes, and the two substantive errors involve wrong information but not wrong recommendations.
-This post includes error corrections too.
+Fortunately, most errors involve things like wrong cites in footnotes (though more than I would have expected), and the two substantive errors involve wrong information but not wrong recommendations.

 Thank you in particular to Kara Plastich, who’s been working on translating the book into Mandarin for an edition to be published soon in Taiwan.
 Without her brilliance (in two languages!) and attention to detail, we wouldn’t have caught half of this stuff.